abougouffa/rassumfrassum/README.md

 The codebase lives in `src/rassumfrassum/` and is split into several modules:

+- `main.py` is the main entry point with command-line processing and argument parsing.
+It calls `run_multiplexer` from `rassum.py` to start the multiplexer.

-- `rassum.py` is the main entry point with command-line processing. `run_multiplexer` starts a bunch of async tasks to read from the clients and servers, and waits for all of them.
+- `rassum.py` contains `run_multiplexer` which starts a bunch of async tasks to read from the clients and servers, and waits for all of them.
 The local lexical state in `run_multiplexer` tracks JSONRPC requests, responses, and notifications, and crucially the progress of ongoing aggregation attempts.
 In as much as possible, `rassum.py` should be just a JSONRPC-aggregator and not know anything about particular custom handling of LSP message types.
   There are a few violations of this principle, but whenever it needs to know what to do, it asks/informs the upper layer in `frassum.py` about in-transit messages.

 - `frassum.py` contains the business logic used by `rassum.py` facilities.
   This one fully knows about LSP.
 So it knows, for example, how to